brycelarge/cockpit-zfs-manager/README.md

   - Fedora/RHEL: `sudo dnf install zfs`
 - Verify installation: `which zpool && which zfs`

+### SMART data not available
+- Install smartmontools:
+  - Debian/Ubuntu: `sudo apt install smartmontools`
+  - Fedora/RHEL: `sudo dnf install smartmontools`
+- Verify installation: `which smartctl`
+- Note: SMART data is optional and the plugin works without it

 ### Permission errors
 - Ensure your user has sudo access for ZFS commands
 - Check polkit rules if using policy-based access control
 - Some operations require root privileges

+### No disks found when creating pool
+- Ensure `lsblk` is installed (usually pre-installed)
+- Verify you have permissions to list block devices
+- Check that disks are not already in use by another filesystem

 ## Development